-Component Statefulness Behavior and Side Effects on Failover Enterprise Management APIGraphQL Gateway Stateless with replicas, but with impact to the requests.
+Component Statefulness Behavior and Side Effects on Failover

+Enterprise Management API GraphQL Gateway Stateless with replicas, but with impact to the requests.
 If a component fails during a request, a request failure error appears in the user interface.
 The user should then re-try request submission.

+Data Exchange API

+• Data Bridge

+• Data Agent

+Keycloak

-Data Exchange API Data Bridge Data Agent Keycloak Enterprise Management UI Stateless with replicas.
+Enterprise Management UI Stateless with replicas.
 If a component goes down, the load balancer should re-apportion traffic to the replica pod.
 There will be no significant impact on the user.

-Data Exchange UI There will be no significant impact on the user.
+Data Exchange UI · ·

 If the user sees an error in the control plane user interface, they can refresh to retry.
 The cookie state is not connected to these components, so no session or cookie information is lost on failover.